Gopal-Khadka/Spaceship-Game/README.md

 # PygameForBeginners
-A simple 2D python game designed to teach you the pygame module.
-#
+This is simple space ship 2D game made using pygame , sound effects and graphics.